nishthasharma1/nishthasharma1.github.io/content/posts/second_post.md

 - rekindle flames such as past hobbies and people

 Trying to find my most effecient way of learning, I decided to put a spin on the way I would be studying and committing to my academic obligations as well:
-- If I can't figure outm the initial steps within 30 minutes, ask
+- If I can't figure out the initial steps to a problem within 30 minutes, ask for help
 - Create mindmaps for summaries
-- Do sample exams as if they were the exams preceeding the exam day and the review the wrong questions' solutions prior to the exam on the day (1 exam a day)
+- Do sample exams as if they were the exams preceeding the exam day and the review the incorrect questions' solutions prior to the exam on the day (1 exam a day)

 #The courses I took were: